Site map

-SITE 110: Launch complex 11P825
+Site 110: Launch complex 11P825

-SITE 112 and 112A: Processing complexes 11P591 and 11P593
+Site 112 and 112A: Processing complexes 11P591 and 11P593

-SITE 250 and 250A: Test-firing stand/Launch complex 17P31 for the Energia launcher
+Site 250 and 250A: Test-firing stand/Launch complex 17P31 for Energia rocket

-SITE 251: Buran landing facility 11P72 (Yubileiniy airport)
+Site 251: Buran landing facility 11P72 (Yubileiny airport)

-SITE 254: Buran processing facility
+Site 254: Buran processing facility

 A special four-bay building was erected at Site 254 in Baikonur to service the Buran orbiter between flights.
 This unique structure is 312 meters long and 254 meters wide, covering some 72,000 square meters.
 The main processing area inside the building is flanked by four floors of various test rooms with the total 4,800 square meters of space.